Daemon (computing): Unix-like systems

 In a Unix-like system, the parent process of a daemon is often, but not always, the init process.
-A daemon is usually created either by the init process directly launching the daemon, by the daemon being run by an initialization script run by init, by the daemon being launched by a super-server launched by init.
+A daemon is usually created either by the init process directly launching the daemon, by the daemon being run by an initialization script run by init, or by the daemon being launched by a super-server launched by init.

 The init process in Research Unix and BSD starts daemons from an initialization script.
 A daemon started as a command in an initialization script must either fork a child process and then immediately exit, or must be run as a background process using &, so that the shell running the initialization script can continue after starting the daemon.
 In the former case, the daemon process run from the shell exits, thus causing init to adopt the child process that runs as the daemon; in the latter case, when the shell running the initialization script exits, the child daemon process is adopted by init.

 The versions of init in System III and in System V can run arbitrary commands and can be configured to run them once or to restart them when they terminate.
 The former mechanism can be used to run initialization scripts; daemons started from those scripts behave the same as in Research Unix and BSD.
 The latter mechanism can be used to run daemons directly from init.

 A daemon can also be launched from a user's command line.
 However, daemons launched in that fashion typically must perform other operations, such as dissociating the process from any controlling terminal (tty).
 Such procedures are often implemented in various convenience routines such as daemon(3).
 A daemon launched by an initialization script need not do these steps, but doing so allows the daemon to be restarted by a user if it exits; init itself would not restart them.
 Operations such a daemon must do include: